 Set Notes: Although the play is realistic, I would like the set to be designed in a minimalist fashion.
 The action takes place in the backyard of Fela’s house.
 There is a mango tree separating her house from Felix’s house.
 His backyard will not be seen, but there should be enough room on his side of the stage for actors to interact.

-The required materials for Under the Mango Tree include:
+The Authorized Materials/Rehearsal Package for Under The Mango Tree consists of:

 Production Scripts for Plays are professionally printed and bound with a full-color cover.